diegomacario/Teapong/README.md

 ## Technical details

-This is the first game that I ever make! :blush:
+This is the first game that I ever make!

 It was written using C++ and OpenGL, and it is currently supported on macOS and Windows.